OpenTermsArchive/contrib-versions/Amazon/Privacy Policy.md

 **Co-branded and Joint Offerings**

-Examples of businesses with which we offer joint or co-branded products and other offerings include Starbucks, OfficeMax, American Apparel, Verizon Wireless, Sprint, T-Mobile, AT&T, J&R Electronics, PacSun, Eddie Bauer and Northern Tool + Equipment.
+Examples of businesses with which we offer joint or co-branded products and other offerings include Starbucks, OfficeMax, Verizon Wireless, Sprint, T-Mobile, AT&T, J&R Electronics, Eddie Bauer and Northern Tool + Equipment.

 **Information You Can Access**

-Examples of information you can access easily at Amazon.com include up-to-date information regarding recent orders. personally identifiable information (including name, e-mail, password, communications and personalized advertising preferences, address book, and 1-Click settings). payment settings (including credit card information and promotional certificate and gift card balances). e-mail notification settings (including Product Availability Alerts, Delivers, Special Occasion Reminders, and newsletters).
+Examples of information you can access easily at Amazon.com include up-to-date information regarding recent orders. personally identifiable information (including name, e-mail, password, communications and personalized advertising preferences, address book, and 1-Click settings). payment settings (including credit card information and promotional certificate and gift card balances). e-mail notification settings (including Product Availability Alerts, Delivers, and newsletters).
 Recommendations (including Recommended for You and Improve Your Recommendations). shopping lists and gift registries (including Wish Lists and Baby and Wedding Registries).
 Seller accounts. and Your Profile (including your product Reviews, Recommendations, Listmania lists, Reminders, personal profile, and Wish List).